STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • We may substitute another retailer to perform all our obligations and exercise all our rights under this contract by giving you at least 11 business days’ notice before the effective date.
 In such event, you may elect to:

-• agree to such substitution, in which case You shall notify us of your election no later than 7 business days before the effective date of the substitution; or
+• agree to such substitution, in which case you shall notify us of your election no later than 7 business days before the effective date of the substitution; or

 • reject the substitution and terminate the contract.